 Grant programs for organizations, schools, governmental unit, department, or agency of state of Minnesota

-Five Wings Arts Council provides funding to organizations and artists in Cass, Crow Wing, Todd, Morrison or Wadena counties.
+Five Wings Arts Council provides funding to organizations and artists who serve people in Cass, Crow Wing, Todd, Morrison or Wadena counties.
 A variety of grant programs are available to produce, present, and/or promote arts projects in Region Five.

 The FWAC staff is ready and willing to assist applicants in providing feedback about project ideas and pre-review your grant application.
 Read on to find out more about each of our grant programs.
 All applications are online and can be accessed by clicking this link: FWAC ONLINE GRANTS